Using Google Search Console To Improve Search Results

 Go into the Search Traffic > Search Analytics area and you’ll get some really interesting information about words and phrases people are entering on Google that gets them to your site.
 On my site, the most popular article in the last 28 days has been about deleting a Netflix account profile.
 The searches that have led people to that page include “how to delete a netflix profile”, “how to delete netflix profile” and “how to delete a profile on netflix”.
 Combined, they brought almost 800 visitors to my site.
 Who knew so many people wanted to delete their Netflix profile? 🙂

-But the information is way more interesting than just that, as shown in Figure Two.
+But the information in Search Console is way more interesting than just that, as shown in Figure Two.

 You can see that on average, a user search for deleting a Netflix profile had my page in position #4 and that 11.91% of the people who saw that page clicked on it.
 In total, 2351 searches were done on Google in the last 28 days where my page was shown, and it garnered me 280 total clicks.